Quick facts

 - Rotermann Quarter for polished central dining.

-- Old Town for romantic atmosphere (but always confirm options).
+- Old Town for romantic atmosphere (though it’s worth confirming options).

 What to Look For on Menus (So You Don’t Waste Time)